PackagePages/LaravelPackage.com/docs/09-routing.md

 ```

 ### Customizable views
 Chances are that you want to be able to let the users of your package *customize* the views.
-Similar to the database migrations, the views can be **published** if we register them to be exported in the `boot()` method of our service provider under the 'views' key:
+Similar to the database migrations, the views can be **published** if we register them to be exported in the `boot()` method of our service provider using the 'views' key of the publishes() method:

 ```php
 // 'BlogPackageServiceProvider.php'﻿